 Paolo Uccello, The Battle of San Romano.
 Tempera on wood panel, approx. 6' x 10'9".
 Uffizi.

 Sienese mercenaries, is struck by a lance and knocked from his horse.
 The crux of the battle shows Bernadino sprawled on the ground to the right of the painting's central axis.

 The final panel at the Louvre - and the last temporally - depicts Niccolo aiding the Florentine mercenary, Michelotto da Cotignola, as they counterattack the Sienese across the Arno river.

 Paolo Uccello, The Battle of San Romano.
 Tempera on wood panel, approx. 6' x 10' 7".
 Musee National du Louvre.

 There is now disagreement about who commissioned these paintings.

 Art historians had long agreed they were commissioned by Piero de Medici for the newly constructed Medici Palace.
 However, Marilyn Stokstad suggests these famous paintings were actually commissioned by Lionardo Bartolini Salimbeni (1404-1479).
 His heir and son, Damiano, filed a complaint stating that Lorenzo de' Medici "forcibly removed" these Renaissance paintings from his family.
 Whether true or not, an "in palace" inventory of 1492 records that all three Paolo Uccello paintings hung in the Medici Palace on the walls of Lorenzo's private quarters.

 Imagine the thrill (and the crowds!) if The Battle of San Romano were once again shown as a triptych!

-Learning about the most famous painters in the history of painting?
+Curious about the most famous painters in the history of painting?